 - Notification Overrides – This allows a channel to ignore the mute settings for the server.
 You can choose which notifications can override the server’s settings.
-This can also be used to mute individual channels while the server itself has notifications on.
+This can also mute individual channels while the server has notifications.

 Single or Multiple Channel Mute

-Other than the options under Notification Overrides above, you can choose to mute individual or multiple channels.
+Other than the options under Notification Overrides above, you can mute individual or multiple channels.
 You can do this by right-clicking on a channel’s name and hovering on mute.
-You can choose the length of time that the channel will be muted.
-You can also right click a category to mute channels under the entire category itself.
+You can also right-click a category to mute channels under the entire category.

 Muting Specific Users

-You can also mute specific users by right-clicking on their name on the right panel and selecting Mute.
-There are no time settings for this option so they’ll stay muted until you unmute them.
+You can also mute specific users by right-clicking on their names on the right panel and selecting Mute.
+This option has no time settings, so they’ll stay muted until you unmute them.

 Mobile Discord Notifications